The Subwoofer DIY Page

 The tapped horn alignment illustrated above is large compared to an offset transmission line alignment with the same low frequency extension using the same driver, but it also is quite a bit more efficient.
 The out of band response peaks are around 6dB above the passband (I would aim for them to be no higher than that), and the passband itself is not quite flat, so it's not perfect, but it's a good compromise.
 A tapped horn alignment with smoother response can be achieved using this driver, but this will require further tweaking of the Hornresp simulation.
 For example, converting the simulation into a dual-expansion tapped horn (by defining values for S5 and L45 in the "Input Parameters" window) and adding a bit of damping to the first half of the line, the response illustrated below can be achieved.

 Generating a good-looking simulation of a tapped horn in Hornresp is not that difficult to do.
 Converting the simulation into an actual build is where the real challenge lies.
-Usually it's a lot easier to just start with a known tapped horn "fold" (basically a tapped horn folded into the form of a box) and modifying it to work with the driver that you want to use is an easier approach to take.
+Usually it's a lot easier to just start with a known tapped horn "fold" (basically a tapped horn folded into the form of a box) and modifying it to work with the driver that you want to use.
 Under the "Horn Folding" section of this website, I've provided several workbooks that describe some of the more common tapped horn folds - these workbooks can be used to modify the dimensions of the box and the location of the internal panels to produce a tapped horn that will get the best results from the driver that want to use.
 The workbooks will automatically generated the required parameters for a Hornresp simulation of the tapped horn that is illustrated in the workbook.

 Tapped horn resources and projects on the internet: